zZissou/tunely/docs/sprint1.md

 ## Step 1.5: rendering all the albums

 1. Update your code to use **all** the sampleAlbums.
-Use the template's `#each` method.
-Change the `renderAlbum` method to a `renderAlbums` method.
-This way we can call one method to re-render all the album data.
-  * Note that you'll need to pass the array of albums inside an object for the templating system to be able to use it.
-That is your function call may need to look like `renderAlbums({albums: sampleAlbums});`
+Create a `sampleAlbums.forEach` in your document-ready - use this to call `renderAlbum` for each album.

 1. Later on we'll be clearing out the `div.albums` div.
 This will unfortunately also remove the script tag holding our handlebars template.
 Move that script down to the bottom of the document to preserve it.